 Scylla Manager manages clusters.
-A cluster contains one or more nodes / datacenters.
-When you add a cluster to Scylla Manager, it adds all of the nodes which are associated to it.
+A cluster contains one or more nodes/datacenters.
+When you add a cluster to Scylla Manager, it adds all of the nodes which are associated with it.

 Scylla Manager communicates with a Scylla cluster using REST API.
 It’s required that the REST API is accessible by Scylla Manager on all the cluster nodes.
-By default Scylla binds REST API to localhost, which prevents from accessing if from other hosts.
-To overcome this limitation Scylla Manager can work with Scylla nodes over SSH.
+By default, Scylla binds REST API to localhost, which prevents accessing if from other hosts.
+To overcome this limitation, Scylla Manager can work with Scylla nodes over SSH.

 This is a preferred way of Scylla Manager interacting with Scylla nodes.
 We recommend adding a dedicated system user to every node in a cluster and enabling SSH connectivity using key based authentication.

 Scylla Manager comes with

 scyllamgr_ssh_setup script that helps you with user creation, key generation, and distribution.

 It requires that you have SSH access to to all the nodes with a

 Once you generate an SSH key pair with scyllamgr_ssh_setup the key should be safely stored.
 In addition,